Usamos la forma impersonal "Hay" + artículo indeterminado (un/una) para indicar la existencia de algo en un lugar.

 PluralHay unas escaleras al dormitorio.
 (There are some stairs to the bedroom.)

 Masculino (Masculine)SingularHay un balcón en el salón.
-(There is a balcony in the lounge.)
+(There is a balcony in the living room.)

 PluralHay unos garajes en la casa.
 (There are some garages in the house.)